MohitSheth10/availability-bot/docs/WHAT_WENT_WRONG.md

 # What Went Wrong (and What I Learned)

-*(Draft — rewrite the wording in your own voice before this goes public.
-The substance is right; the phrasing should sound like you.)*

 The bot worked.
 The setup guide was clear.
 The videos were made and posted.
 It sold zero copies.

 For a long time I assumed that meant nobody wanted it.
 When I finally went back through the Whop dashboard properly, I found something much dumber.